c2997108/lastwasm/doc/lastal.rst

     complemented matrix is used for query sequence reverse strands.

 -K LIMIT
-    Omit any alignment whose query range lies in LIMIT or more other alignments with higher score (and on the same strand).
+    Omit any alignment whose query range is contained in LIMIT or more other alignments with higher score (and on the same strand).
 This is a useful way to get just the top few hits to each part of each query (P Berman et al. 2000, J Comput Biol 7:293-302).
+As a special case, a LIMIT of 0 means: omit any alignment whose query range overlaps an alignment with higher score (and on the same strand).

 -C LIMIT
     Before extending gapped alignments, discard any gapless